WallE-corp/log-books/abdel_rahman_mallah_log.md

 ### 2022-04-14 Thursday

 The day started with a daily meeting with the product owner of the project Victor, We talked about what the backend team did funtil today.

+### 2022-04-15 Friday

+I worked on implementing the getAllBorderPoints, and addBorderPoint functions.

+## Sprint2 -- ??
+Hours with lectures

+### 2022-04-19 Tuesday

+The day as usual started with a meeting with the group.
+We discussed what we did last week, and what is needed to be done on this week.
+I had to delete the functions that I implemented on Friday because the group though it's not needed in the project to collect the map border.

+### 2022-05-20 Wednesday

+I did not work on the project my self, by I talked little bit with Duwon about the server that we need, I explained what we actually need.
+Because there was a missunderstanding.
+Duwon worked on creating API Server on Azure which we don't need, what we need is a server to run ours Project (API) on.
+Then Joshua and Duwon worked on AWS server.

+### 2022-05-21 Thursday

+The day started with a meeing with the group.
+Then I worked on fixing a bug issue that was in my previous code that Joshua noticed and created an issue on github.I fixed the bug and merged it to main.
+Then I worked on creating mockup data (path) to the mobile team, so they can try to show the path on the mobile application.